• Skip to primary navigation

 Audio passthrough, simply put, is when you want to send the signal from the player through to another device without actually doing anything to the signal.

 Put another way, when a movie is ripped from a Blu-ray or DVD to a digital file, the sound is compressed much the same as the video is.
-Sometimes, if you have a home theater receiver, you want to have the received process that sound, not your TV box.
+Sometimes, if you have a home theater receiver, you want to have the received process that sounds, not your TV box.

 If your media file has DTS, Dolby Digital or 5.1 Surround sound, and your receiver can decode that signal, you’ll get much better sound by using the audio passthrough rather than letting your TV box handle it.